 We can also provide emergency dental care if your tooth has been knocked out due to an accident or has fallen out after becoming loose.
 If you can find the tooth, rinse it and put it in a cup of milk, then come to our Port Charlotte, FL dental office right away.
 There is a possibility that the tooth can be put back in your mouth.
 Otherwise, we can discuss replacement options that include dentures, a dental bridge, or a dental implant.
 All of these are possibilities that can appear completely natural so to learn more about them, call 941-676-9225.

-Check out what others are saying about our emergency dental services on Yelp: Emergency Dental Care Port Charlotte
+Check out what others are saying about our emergency dental services on Google: Emergency Dental Care Port Charlotte

 With emergency dental care, we see a lot of Florida patients that are suffering from a major toothache.
 This is a top reason that people seek out care right away instead of waiting for Monday or for the dentist to open in the morning.
 When a toothache strikes it can be debilitating and we can provide relief.
 The good news is that it does not have to be.
 At Dragonfly Dental of Port Charlotte, we have found that most toothaches do not happen without warning.
 Typically, there are signs that can include discomfort when biting down, sensitivity to heat or cold, irritation when brushing or flossing, etc. If you sense any of these things, we encourage you to call (941) 676-9225 and schedule an appointment for a dental exam.
 We can examine your teeth, look for any signs of infection or decay and treat the problem before you go from moderate discomfort to a raging toothache.
 Our friendly Port Charlotte staff can work with you to schedule an appointment that fits within your schedule so that you have no reason to delay in seeking treatment.
 However, if you do not come in right away and do develop a bad toothache, we want to see you.